shaunadam/pytrade/v5/PROJECT_STATUS.md

 3. Run the dashboard: `python main.py --dashboard`

 ## Known Issues
-- Dashboard performance may need further optimization for larger datasets
 - Some technical indicators may need refinement in calculation or display